Unizen Price Down 3.5% Over Last Week (ZCX)

-Unizen (ZCX) traded down 2.9% against the U.S. dollar during the 24 hour period ending at 0:00 AM E.T. on July 12th.
-Over the last week, Unizen has traded down 3.5% against the U.S. dollar.
-One Unizen token can now be purchased for about $0.0639 or 0.00000211 BTC on popular cryptocurrency exchanges.
-Unizen has a market cap of $37.69 million and approximately $956,845.24 worth of Unizen was traded on exchanges in the last 24 hours.
+Unizen (ZCX) traded 1.1% lower against the US dollar during the 24-hour period ending at 17:00 PM E.T. on July 16th.
+In the last week, Unizen has traded down 3.5% against the US dollar.
+One Unizen token can now be bought for about $0.0644 or 0.00000213 BTC on cryptocurrency exchanges.
+Unizen has a market cap of $37.99 million and approximately $1.04 million worth of Unizen was traded on exchanges in the last day.

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.